fuzhufozhu/ali_lot/intl.en-US/User Guide/Accounts and logon/Resource Access Management (RAM)/Custom permissions.md

 ## Typical scenarios {#section_tpt_ydc_5db .section}

-Based on these definitions of actions, resources, and conditions, authorization policies are described in the following typical scenarios:
+Based on these definitions of actions, resources, and conditions, authorization policies are described in the following typical scenarios.

-Authorization policy that allows access
+The following is an example of authorization policy that allows access.

-Scenario: assigns IoT Platform access permissions to the IP address 10.101.168.111/24, and only allows HTTPS-based access before 00:00:00 Beijing Time \(UTC+8\) on January 1, 2019.
+Scenario: Assigns IoT Platform access permissions to the IP address 10.101.168.111/24, and only allows HTTPS-based access before 00:00:00 Beijing Time \(UTC+8\) on January 1, 2019.

 ```
 {
 "Statement": [
 {